Clinical Supervisor (Preceptor) Resources

 - Two hours CEU in supervision (one-time).

-- Supervisor must have CCC-SLP credential.
+- The supervisor must have CCC-SLP credential.

 Supervisor Requirements: Audiology